 Please note that the term 'Local Plan' has been re-introduced through the Localism Act 2011.
 Formerly, a Local Development Framework was to be prepared by local authorities including Core Strategies and other development plan documents such as site allocation documents.
 Some of these have been recently adopted by Somerset district councils under the old terminology given transitional arrangements.

-Until Regional Spatial Strategies and Structure Plans are revoked, local plans are to be in conformity with the adopted regional spatial strategy and the structure plan for the area.
-For more information on those higher tier strategic planning documents please visit visit the Regional Spatial Strategy and the Somerset and Exmoor National Park Joint Structure Plan web pages.
+Until Regional Spatial Strategies and Structure Plans were revoked, local plans had to conform with the adopted regional spatial strategy and the structure plan for the area.
+For more information please visit visit the Somerset and Exmoor National Park Joint Structure Plan web page.

 Neighbourhood Development Plan Preparation